 - An average weighing woman needs to gain only 11-15 kgs.

-- Under-weighing woman should gain up to 18kgs
+- An under-weighing woman should gain up to 18kgs

 - Overweight women should gain 5-11 kgs